fyngyrz/slacker/README.md

 You'll need two items from slack.
 Both are easily obtained from the "Configure Integrations" menu option on slack within your team space.
 The first is a "Slash Command" token.
-The slach command is used to send what you type to the script on your server.
+The slash command is used to send what you type to the script on your server.
 The token is used to verify that the incoming request to `slacking.py` on your webserver is actually coming from slack.
 You want to set up one of these: